All offerings are donations-based.

 - Connect / learn to connect with ancestors through our own stories, bodies, altars, & our collective reflections

-- Be present with the intergenerational transmission of grief & rage while pacing ourselves
+- Pace and be present with the intergenerational transmission of grief and rage in our bodies

 - Engage with what it means to be both a descendant and ancestor by blood and/or spirit